phunware/maas-alerts-android-sdk/README.md

-MaaSAlerts Android SDK
+MaaS Alerts SDK for Android
 ==================

 Version 1.2.4

-This is the Android SDK for Phunware's Alerts & Notifications MaaS module.
+This is Phunware's Android SDK for the Alerts & Notifications MaaS module.
 Visit http://maas.phunware.com/ for more details and to sign up.